kodakjerec/chatgpt-vue/README.md

 # Starting Guide

-1. Enter Settings and import an API key.
+1. Enter __Settings__ and import an API key.

-2. Create a new conversation and start chatting.
+2. Create a new chat and start chatting.
+3. __Transcription__ can record your voice and translate it into the desired language.

-# Conversation Log
+# Chat Log

-* Single click: View conversation contents.
+* Single click: View chat contents.
-* Trash can: Clear the conversation.
+* Trash can: Clear the chat.
 # Features

 1. This system uses the gpt-3.5-turbo model.
-2. All logs are stored locally in localStorage.
-If you connected with Google-account, we will remove localStorage.
+2. All logs are stored locally in local-Storage.
+If you have connected with Google-account, you can easily synchronize your logs across different devices.
-3. Conversation logs are limited to a maximum of 4096 tokens.
-If exceeded, chatGPT will display a prompt and you’ll need to create a new conversation.
+3. chat logs are limited to a maximum of 4096 tokens.
+If exceeded, chatGPT will display a prompt and you’ll need to create a new chat.

 ## License